vneri/circleDonutChart/README.md

 circleDonutChart
 ================

-A javascript library for a flexible flat donut chart
+A JavaScript library for a flexible flat donut chart.

 This library takes your parameters and displays a circle donut (in flat style).
 The displaying is performed by writing an SVG graphic into a provided DIV element.